 - Discover two fascinating countries with their own cultures, cuisines and traditions in one amazing trip

 - Experience handpicked sections of the Camino leading to Santiago, where pilgrims arrive from across the world

-- Savor Galicia’s unique gastronomy and culture, from pulpo a feira to ancient Druids and centuries of pilgrimage history
+- Savor Galicia’s unique gastronomy, like pulpo a feira, and culture, from ancient Druids to centuries of pilgrimage history

 - Explore Spain’s wild and scenic Cíes Islands, a national park and home to breathtaking gold-sand beaches